lavalink-devs/youtube-source/README.md

 or the docker image.
 Both methods will print a `poToken` after a successful run, which you can supply to `youtube-source` to try and work around having automated requests blocked.

+> [!NOTE]
+> A `poToken` is not a silver bullet, and currently it only applies to requests made via the `WEB` client.
+> You do not need to specify a `poToken` if using OAuth, and vice versa.

 Specifying the token is as simple as doing:

 ### Lavaplayer